-I would like to say how good my operation in Dec 2017, with Mr Beckingham.
+I would like to say how good my operation was with Mr Beckingham.

 I have had no pain or complications so far and everything is healing nicely and this is testament to Dr Beckingham, the nurses who were very helpful and professional and the lovely room I recovered in, top notch facilities.